 Master of Fine Arts Project Completion Grant

 The Master of Fine Arts Project Completion Grant carries a stipend and one credit of tuition remission.
-Departments nominate students who have completed all requirements for their degrees, except the required project.
+Departments nominate students who have completed all requirements for their degree, except the required project.
 The award is for five months.

 First Summers Research Initiative